Sparse Gaussian Process Potentials: Application to Lithium Diffusivity in Superionic Conducting Solid Electrolytes: Sulphide solid electrolytes

-The generated SGPR model is used for large scale MLMD simulations of \ch{Li7P3S11} ($4\times 2\times 2$ super-cell, 672 atoms) in isothermal-isobaric (NPT) ensemble at several temperatures in the range \SIrange[range-units=single]{300}{1200}{\kelvin} and external pressure of \SI{e5}{\pascal}.
+We used this model for large scale MLMD simulations of \ch{Li7P3S11} ($4\times 2\times 2$ supercell, 672 atoms) in isothermal-isobaric (NPT) ensemble at several temperatures in the range \SIrange[range-units=single]{300}{1200}{\kelvin} and external pressure of \SI{e5}{\pascal}.
 For this size, our implementation of MLMD is $\mathcal{O}(10^4)$ faster than AIMD.
 The mean squared displacement (MSD) of atoms, defined by

 where $N$ is the number of mobile ions and $\Delta\vec{r}_i(t)=\vec{r}_i(t)-\vec{r}_i(0)$, is shown in SM.
 A phase transition is detected by MLMD (at $T\geq 450$) which occurs by rotations of the \ch{P2S7} double-tetrahedra into a new orientational order.
 In the following, the initial and the new structures are referred to as $\alpha$ and $\beta$ phases.
+The ground state energies of $\alpha$ and $\beta$ phases obtained from exact DFT calculations (\texttt{VASP}/PBE) are \SI{-4.413}{} and \SI{-4.416}{\electronvolt} per-atom respectively which shows that they are almost iso-energetic and that $\beta$ phase is not an artifact of the SGPR potential.
+Also, examples from $\beta$ phase are encountered during training and testing. \SI{0.14}{\electronvolt\per\angstrom} is the lumped RMSE for both phases.
+In \autoref{fig:alphabeta} the mean absolute error (MAE) of ML is shown in the vicinity of $\alpha\to\beta$ transition.
+The two steps in the MSD of \ch{S} atoms correspond to delayed rotations of \ch{P2S7} double-tetrahedra in different layers.
+The delay is \SI{\sim0.5}{\nano\second} at \SI{450}{\kelvin} with a $4\times 2\times 2$ supercell (see Fig. S7 in SM).
+The $\alpha$- and $\beta$-\ch{Li7P3S11} crystal structure information files, visualizations, and radial distribution functions (RDFs) are available as SM.
+The $\alpha\to\beta$ transition is captured in a movie.
 Specifically in the range \SIrange[range-units=single]{450}{600}{\kelvin} the system remains a few hundred \si{\pico\second} in the $\alpha$-phase before transition to the $\beta$-phase which allows us to estimate the \ch{Li} diffusivity in both phases.
-In agreement with experimental reports~\cite{Mizuno2006HighLi2SP2S5, Yamane2007}, at \SI{900}{\kelvin}, the \ch{P} and \ch{S} atoms also start to diffuse, which indicates melting or its decomposition to more stable components.
-The ground state energies of $\alpha$ and $\beta$ phases (relaxed and calculated with DFT) are \SI{-4.413}{} and \SI{-4.416}{\electronvolt} per-atom respectively (see SM for visualizations).
-In addition to being almost iso-energetic, the energy barrier is not large because rotations of \ch{P2S7} occurs layer-by-layer during MLMD.
+In agreement with experimental reports~\cite{Mizuno2006HighLi2SP2S5, Yamane2007}, at \SI{900}{\kelvin}, the \ch{P} and \ch{S} atoms also start to diffuse, which indicates melting or its decomposition to more stable components (see SM for RDF).

 The diffusion coefficient (diffusivity) is defined as